viesure/ios-interview/README.md

 ## Acceptance criteria:
 * User must be able to see the latest available articles whenever he/she launches the app.
-* User must be able to see the latest -locally- stored articles (if any) in case of data  ssynchroniastion failure.
+* User must be able to see the latest -locally- stored articles (if any) in case of data synchroniastion failure.
-* The article list musst be sorted by the given date.
+* The article list must be sorted by the given date.
+* All locally stored data should be **encrypted**.
 * Article list contains the following items:
 ** Article title: `title`
 ** First two lines of `description`